Turkey - a visit to the Ottoman empire

 Index:

-Here's the detailed Visa Application process
+Here's the detailed Visa Application process.

 Our first stop was the obelisk of Theodosius.
 This monument was erected in 14th Century BC by the Egyptian dynasty.